-Communication plays a vital element in every aspect of our lives whether we realise it or not.
-It is defined as the exchange of information between two or more people and we often assume that this refers to just written and verbal communication.
+Communication plays a vital element in every aspect of our lives - whether we realise it or not.

-However communication is more than just words, it can be your facial expressions, your body language or the tone of voice you use, all of these things convey a message to the person you’re communicating to.
+It can be your facial expressions, your body language or the tone of voice you use.
+All of these things send a message to the person you’re communicating to.

-This communication is only deemed successful when both the sender and receiver understand the same information.
-Without this understanding, a message can turn into error or frustration by being misinterpreted or poorly delivered.
+The marker of a successful communication is when all parties understand the same information, or are on the same page.
+Without this understanding, a message can turn into frustration by being misinterpreted, or poorly delivered.

 Open communication is a concept that many companies claim to value, but very few actually achieve.
 The idea is that all parties within a business are able to express ideas with one another and moves away from the traditional top down way of communicating allowing everyone’s voices to heard.